-To promote Fair Housing, the Mayor has proclaimed April as "Fair Housing Month" in 2017 and will continue this practice in the coming years.
-A copy of the 2017 proclamation can be found in the exhibits section.
+To promote Fair Housing, the Mayor has proclaimed April as "Fair Housing Month" in 2018 and will continue this practice in the coming years.
+A copy of the 2018 proclamation can be found in the exhibits section.
 The Borough will continue to monitor and review public policies for discriminatory practices and/or impacts on housing availability during this program year.
 In addition to the proclamation, the Borough will complete the following activities to promote fair housing:

-- Distribute pamphlets on Tenant's Rights to Fair Housing to: Borough Hall, the Libraries, social service organizations, charitable organizations, and code enforcement officers to handout during inspections. - Display the Fair Housing Poster "Its Not an Option It's the Law." - Provide fair housing information to landlords. - Fair Housing Proclamation from the Mayor.
+- Distribute pamphlets on Tenant's Rights to Fair Housing to: Borough Hall, Libraries, social service organizations, charitable organizations, and code enforcement officers to handout during inspections. - Display the Fair Housing Poster "It's Not an Option It's the Law." - Provide fair housing information to landlords. - Fair Housing Proclamation from the Mayor. - Will hold a fair housing event.